AddisMap/PicasaFaceBlur/README.md

-# Face Blur tool Based on Picasa
+# Face Blur tool based on Picasa

 1. Install Picasa.
 Can be done using wine on Linux.
 You also need imagemagick.